SolraBizna/ars-emu/HARDWARE.md

 11. (dead cycle)
 12. (dead cycle)
 13. (dead cycle)
-14. Read multiplier Q into adder A
+14. Read multiplier Q into both adder As
-15. Read sample accumulator into adder B
+15. Read sample accumulators into both adder Bs
-16. Write adder Q to DAC latch, and 0 to sample accumulator
+16. Write adder Qs to DAC latches, and 0 to sample accumulators

 On any cycle where a particular meaningful read or write does not take place, the last address accessed is generally read.